indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packaging_config_file.rst

    register_target("exe", make_exe, depends=["dist"], default=True)

-:py:meth:`PythonDistribution.to_python_executable` accepts an optional ``PythonPackagingPolicy`` instance that influences how the executable is built and what resources are added where.
+:py:meth:`PythonDistribution.to_python_executable` accepts an optional :py:class:`PythonPackagingPolicy` instance that influences how the executable is built and what resources are added where.
 See the :py:class:`type documentation <PythonPackagingPolicy>` for the list of parameters that can be influenced.
 Some of this behavior